* Record temperatures expected from St. Louis to Washington

-WASHINGTON, July 2 (Reuters) - Relentless heat gripped much of the eastern United States for a fourth straight day on Monday, with nearly 2 million homes and businesses without power after violent storms and soaring temperatures killed at least 18 people.
+WASHINGTON, July 2 Relentless heat gripped much of the eastern United States for a fourth straight day on Monday, with about 2.1 million homes and businesses without power after violent storms and soaring temperatures killed at least 18 people.

 Power companies warned it could take several days to restore electricity completely in some areas as much of the United States sweltered in a heat wave.
-On Sunday, 288 temperature records were set nationwide.
+Two hundred and eighty-eight temperature records were set nationwide on Sunday.

 "Above-normal temperatures will continue to affect a large portion of the country from the northern Plains to the Mid-Atlantic over the next few days," the National Weather Service said.

-Many areas will see temperatures from 90 Fahrenheit (32 Celsius) to more than 100 F (37.7 C), it said in a statement.
+Many areas will see temperatures from 90 degrees Fahrenheit (32 Celcius) to more than 100 degrees (37.7 C), it said in a statement.
 Excessive heat warnings and advisories remained over much of the mid-Mississippi Valley and southern states.

-Emergencies were declared in Maryland, Ohio, Virginia, West Virginia and Washington because of damage from a rare "super derecho" storm packing hurricane-force winds across a 700-mile (1,100-km) stretch from the Midwest to the Atlantic Ocean.
+Emergencies were declared in Maryland, Ohio, Virginia, West Virginia and Washington because of damage from a rare "super derecho" storm packing hurricane-force winds across a 700-mile (1,100 kilometre) stretch from the Midwest to the Atlantic Ocean.

 With power lines down across the region, the U.S. government told federal workers in the Washington area they could take unscheduled leave or work from home on Monday and Tuesday.

 Two of the largest property insurers, USAA and Nationwide, said they had received more than 12,000 claims in total from the weekend storms.
 Most were for house damage.

 The storms capped a costly June for insurers, which were already facing losses of at least $1 billion from a hailstorm that ripped through Dallas.